 Evan joined Getty Images in 2010 as a freelance contributor, where he helped cover the White House, the 2012 Democratic National Convention, and President Obama’s North Carolina political rallies.
 His political works have been used by media outlets like MSNBC, Daily Mail, and Mashable.
 After networking with national political reporters in D.C., he came back to his first true love of writing, and relentlessly went after any opportunity to hone his craft under the direction and guidance of veteran journalists.

-With over eight years of experience in politics and journalism, Evan has covered three presidential campaign cycles, written and contributed to over 250 stories, and completed two political news writing internships at the News & Observer and CNN.
+With over eight years of experience in politics and journalism, Evan has covered three presidential campaign cycles, written and contributed to hundreds of stories, and completed two political news writing internships at the News & Observer and CNN.
 As a self-professed politics and news junkie, he regularly monitors bills making their way through Congress and constantly checks current events from a wide range of 50 news apps on his iPhone.
 Evan is a dynamic, thrifty, diligent, and persistent multimedia journalist who can uniquely present a story from print, video, and photo perspectives - or any combination of the three - for the digital age.

 Evan Semones can be reached through any of the contact methods listed below.